sudheerpalyam/stock_stream_processing/README.md

  - Aggregate the data if its from Daily to weekly / monthly levels.
  - Perform What if analysis - What if the stock price is going up / down by "X" dollars (maybe 2-3 dollars)
  - Check for Stationarity - See if there is any way we can do Dickey fuller test / KS Test in Spark Scala.
-I am not sure if this is available.
  Usually this is the way we do in a time series data: http://rstudio-pubs-static.s3.amazonaws.com/22255_f08b6a7cfff9451abaace84773bb41e0.html
- - You can try applying ARIMA Time series models https://mapr.com/blog/using-apache-spark-sql-explore-sp-500-and-oil-stock-prices/ https://stackoverflow.com/questions/28248916/how-to-do-time-series-simple-forecast
+ - We can also try applying ARIMA Time series models https://mapr.com/blog/using-apache-spark-sql-explore-sp-500-and-oil-stock-prices/ https://stackoverflow.com/questions/28248916/how-to-do-time-series-simple-forecast